No Press Events

 We are not now, nor will we ever be, included in Metacritic or any other review aggregator.
 Metacritic is bad for the developers, bad for the consumers, and bad for the reviewers.
 We don’t want to be a part of that crowd.

 Review copies have no influence on the amount of stars a game receives.
 We aren’t concerned with pleasing the PR reps or the publisher’s in general.
-All review copies sent to us are done so under the agreement that we’ll provide an honest review of the game
+All review copies sent to us are done so under the agreement that we’ll provide an honest review of the game.
+Our number one priority is to inform our readers on our honest opinion of a game, publishers don’t matter to us.

 This is pretty simple.
 We’re proudly hosted on WordPress.com and this means we aren’t concerned with advertisements.
 This is a hobby site ran by volunteers, not a job.
 You won’t find annoying and intrusive ads on our site.
 You also will not find any gaming ads on the site (more than likely).